rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

   ![](adding_template_var.png)

 ## 4. Add a Categorical panel
 [Categorical](https://help.sumologic.com/docs/dashboards-new/panels/#categorical-panel) panels are the most common type of aggregate search panel.
-Categorical panels provide information on the number of occurrences of distinct values.
-Categorical frequencies are typically shown in pie, table, and column charts.
+Categorical panels provide information on the number of occurrences of distinct values such as in pie, table, and column charts.

 These are best used to understand the distribution of data by categories.
 For example, understanding the number of CPUs used by machine type, or the number of requests handled by a pod.